HISTORY OF PASCO COUNTY

 Two photos of Surratt are here and here.

-JOSEPH F. SWARTSEL (died, 1926) and his wife Sarah (1848-1934) migrated from Kansas to Florida in November 1912.
+JOSEPH F. SWARTSEL (1847-1924) and his wife Sarah (1848-1934) migrated from Kansas to Florida in November 1912.
 They arrived in Tarpon Springs by train and traveled to Elfers by mule and wagon.
 They planted a nursery of citrus stock on land they had purchased while in Kansas located where the first phases of the Colonial Hills subdivision are now situated.
 Children included:

 • Howard B. Swartsel (1881-1938).
 At the time of his death he was production manager of the Holly Hill Fruit Products Co. in Davenport, where he had lived for nearly 9 years.

-• Noah Morningstar Swartsel (1883-1961). (picture) He married Sadie Connell (d.
-1947, age 61) on Feb.
+• Noah Morningstar Swartsel (1883-1961). (picture) He married Sadie Connell (1885-1947) on Feb.
 3, 1907, in Lyon County, Kansas.
 He returned to Elfers in 1939 with his family after working in several locations in Florida in the citrus industry.
 Sadie taught at the Elfers school around 1919 to 1921.
 Children:

 • Maxine Swartsel (m.
 Gause), taught school in Tarpon Springs